 9. Choose drinks with care –

-- Order unsweetened beverages like unsweetened tea, water with lemon, Perrier, etc. Try to lay off the DIET SODAS.
+- Order unsweetened beverages like unsweetened tea, water with lemon, Perrier, etc.

 - Cucumber Gimlet – swap the simple syrup for freshly squeezed lime juice

 - Martini – order dry (light on the vermouth)

 - Swap the Mai Tai or Long Island Iced Tea for a Mojito – order with extra mint & less syrup

 - For Tequila lovers, swap the Margarita for a refreshing “Paloma”: grapefruit juice, club soda & lime with no sugar or salt on the rim

 - Try Champagne?
 A 4 oz. flute is only 90 calories